How to Protect your equipment from lightning

 Now, I can only report this as he told me.
 I can't guarantee success but it might be worth a try.
 In some properties it might be relatively cheap and easy to implement and doesn't require the buildings to be touched at all.

 ( Note: "Lightening" is what baking powder does to cakes.
-Lightning is the spelling you need. )
+Lightning is what we are discussing. )

 Send this page address - CLICK HERE - to a friend !